 PRIIE also provides consultation and frequent data updates to key campus committees and individuals on research and assists campus data users who wish to conduct their own analysis.

 Survey Research Management and Consultation

-The Office coordinates and reports on the results of institutional surveys such as the Community College Survey of Student Engagement (CCSSE), the upcoming Survey of Online Student Engagement (SOSE), campus climate survey development, and related studies.The Office's 11-year trend analysis of CCSSE results at MJC from 2006-2017 has enabled strategic long-range assessment of institutional performance in key benchmark areas.
+PRIIE provides consultation on the development and analysis of surveys for assessment of institutional effectiveness in a variety of strategic areas.
+It coordinates and reports on the results of institutional surveys such as the Community College Survey of Student Engagement (CCSSE) and local student surveys as needed.
+PRIIE's 13-year trend analysis of CCSSE results at MJC from 2006-2021 has enabled strategic long-range assessment of institutional performance in key benchmark areas.